Ryan Fitzpatrick: 2012 season

+Overview

+Despite the nature of his departure from the Bills and having a losing record with Buffalo, Fitzpatrick and Bills Mafia continue to hold each other in high esteem.
+Upon his retirement, Fitzpatrick listed Buffalo as his "favorite place to play."

+Sports Illustrated comments that Fitzpatrick remains a fan favorite in Buffalo due to the manner in which he connected with the fandom and integrated himself and his family with the Buffalo community during his time on the Bills.
+Journalist Jerry Sullivan also notes that Fitzpatrick's resilience and passion endeared him to fans and that his tenure on the Bills cemented his playing style as a gunslinger.

 Tennessee Titans

 On March 18, 2013, Fitzpatrick signed a two-year contract with the Tennessee Titans.

 During a Week 4 38–13 victory over the New York Jets, Fitzpatrick made his Titans debut, replacing an injured Jake Locker in the third quarter.
 Fitzpatrick completed three of eight passes for 108 yards and a 77-yard touchdown pass to Nate Washington.

 Fitzpatrick played in 11 games and started in nine of them.
-He finished the season with a 3–6 record as the starting quarterback, beating division rivals the Jacksonville Jaguars and the Houston Texans in the final two games of the season.
+He finished the season with a 3–6 record as the starting quarterback, beating division rivals Jacksonville Jaguars and Houston Texans in the final two games of the season.
 Fitzpatrick completed the season throwing for 2,454 yards, 14 touchdowns, and 12 interceptions to go along with 43 carries for 225 yards and three touchdowns.

 Fitzpatrick was released on March 14, 2014, and replaced by Charlie Whitehurst.

 Houston Texans

 On March 18, 2014, Fitzpatrick signed a two-year contract with the Houston Texans.
 He was named the Texans' starting quarterback by new head coach Bill O'Brien on June 17, but was demoted to second on the Texans' depth chart on November 5, 2014, being replaced by Ryan Mallett.

 On November 23, 2014, Mallett tore his pectoral muscle and Fitzpatrick was renamed the starter.
 During a Week 13 45–21 victory over the Tennessee Titans in Week 13, Fitzpatrick threw for a franchise-record six touchdowns and 358 yards with no interceptions and a 147.5 passer rating.
-He earned AFC Offensive Player of the Week for his effort against the Titans.
+He earned AFC Offensive Player of the Week honors for his performance against the Titans.

-During the second quarter of a Week 13 17-10 loss to the Indianapolis Colts, Fitzpatrick scrambled for a two-yard gain, was tripped up, and ended up with a fractured left tibia, ending his season.
+During the second quarter of a Week 13 17–10 loss to the Indianapolis Colts, Fitzpatrick scrambled for a two-yard gain, was tripped up, and ended up with a fractured left tibia, ending his season.
 Fitzpatrick was replaced by rookie Tom Savage, who also received a minor injury.
-Despite his season-ending injury, Fitzpatrick had a solid season, finishing with 2,483 passing yards with 17 touchdowns and eight interceptions for a then career-high 95.3 passer rating to go along with 50 carries for 184 yards and two touchdwons.
-He finished the season with a 6–6 record as the starting quarterback for the Texans.
+Fitzpatrick finished the season with 2,483 passing yards, 17 touchdowns, and eight interceptions for a then career-high 95.3 passer rating to go along with 50 carries for 184 yards and two touchdowns and a 6–6 record as the starting quarterback for the Texans.